MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-use-aggregation-functions.md

 ## Next steps

-Now that you're familiar with aggregation functions, move on to learn how to perform common operations, like joins, and calculations, like percentages and averages.
+Now that you're familiar with common query operators and aggregation functions, go on to learn about some common and useful calculations.

 > [!div class="nextstepaction"]
 > [Perform common calculations](tutorial-perform-common-calculations.md)